baowuyu/linkedge-websocket-sdk-c/doc/linkedge_websocket_protocol.md

 ```
 ## Device offline
 - client->server
-- After the device is offline, call the device offline command, notify the edge gateway device off the line, after the device is online again, it do not need to register again, just need to report the device to be online
+- After the device is offline, call the device offline command, notify the edge gateway device off the line, after the device is online again, it do not need to register again, just need to report the device to be online.
 - command format

 ```